Strengthening water system resilience with BIM and cloud collaboration

 As just one part of a complex 10-year, $500 million system-wide upgrade of the Collins Park Water Treatment Plant, the Basin 7 and 8 expansion was able to stay on track despite the disruption of COVID-19.
 While the professional construction management (PCM) firm employed by the city to oversee the larger project adjusted for restrictions on crew sizes and supply-chain issues, Arcadis didn’t miss a beat: Using remote collaboration capabilities, the design team was able to visit the job site virtually and maintain safety protocols.

 “We got all of our subs working in a single model—for some, it was the first time they'd done that,” Smith says.
 “It helped streamline things, prevent errors.
-Everything’s up-to-date because everybody's working in the model.”
-With greater accuracy, contractors could provide higher-quality bids and minimize change orders and RFIs.
+Everything’s up to date because everybody's working in the model.”
+With greater accuracy, contractors could provide higher-quality bids and minimise change orders and RFIs.
 Suppliers could prefabricate equipment offsite for quicker and more precise assembly in the field.
 “It saved the contractor time and money,” he says.
 “That, of course, carries right over to the owner with the city.”

 Photographs of the site and 3D models could be integrated into a 360-degree site model of record.